jonathanhliu21/BikeDashboardPlus/.github/CONTRIBUTING.md

         - If yes, react to that issue with 👍 and ignore all other steps

 If the answers to the above questions are "No", classify your issue and then open an issue:
+**Make sure the title is specific to your suggestion/feedback/question**

 - Upgrade idea:
     - Label with "enhancement"